Scalable Generalised Accuracy Estimation for Multisource Register-based Official Statistics: Introduction

 \section{Introduction}

-Official statistics play a crucial role in the information system of a democratic society, providing essential data on its economic, demographic, social, and environmental status.
-In addition to promoting transparent information on the development of a country, they are indispensable for evaluating policies and informing future decision making, while adhering to a set of fundamental principles.
-In particular, Principle 15 on ``Accessibility and Clarity'' of the European Statistics Code of Practice for the National Statistical Authorities and Eurostat states that European Statistics must be presented in a clear and understandable form, released in a suitable and convenient manner, available and accessible on an impartial basis with supporting metadata and guidance~\citep{eurostat2014,eurostat2020}.
-Therefore, remaining impartial, while safeguarding equal access is at the heart of official statistics.
+Official statistics play a crucial role in the information system of a democratic society, providing an accurate and timely picture of its economic, demographic, social, and environmental status and observed dynamics.
+In addition to making transparent information available to support individual and economic decision-making, they are indispensable for evaluating public policies, while adhering to a set of fundamental principles.
+In particular, Principle 15 on ``Accessibility and Clarity'' of the European Statistics Code of Practice for the National Statistical Authorities and Eurostat states that European statistics must be presented in a clear and understandable form, released in a suitable and convenient manner, available and accessible on an impartial basis with supporting metadata and guidance~\citep{eurostat2014,eurostat2020}.